From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Does Class Imbalance Influence Segmentation TTA?

+When placed in the context of TTA, the long-tailed (LT) problem becomes more pronounced, manifesting as an obvious bias in test-time optimization towards dominant classes~\cite{zhao2023delta,zhang2022self}.
+Both NOTE \cite{gong2022note} and SAR \cite{niu2023towards} can handle the class imbalance in classification TTA, however, they perform poorly when addressing the LT problem in segmentation TTA.
+As shown in Figure~\ref{fig:distribution} (cf. Appendix), the numerical disparity between the majority and minority classes surpasses a staggering 1000-fold difference.
+This stark contrast is evident when compared to common datasets used in classification tasks, such as CIFAR10-LT, where the most majority class is only in the thousand-level range and has 100$\times$ more samples than the most minority class~\cite{wei2021crest}.
+Adding to the challenge is the nature of semantic segmentation itself, which involves copious pixel-level labels, further complicating the LT complexity.
+In this Section, we aim to shed light on the challenges of the LT problem as it manifests in segmentation TTA.

 We then show the intricate complexity and challenge inherent in semantic segmentation, making it markedly more difficult than classification tasks.
-To delve deeper into this issue, we assume that the model can generate high-confidence pseudo-labels for test data during adaptation and subsequently analyze the resultant state of the model.
+To delve deeper into this issue, we assume that the model can generate high-confidence PLs for the test data during adaptation and subsequently analyze the resultant state of the model.
+Our analysis will be conducted from three perspectives: examining the confusion matrix, conducting recall-precision analysis, and evaluating model calibration.

-The confusion matrix of ACDC-fog is displayed in Figure \ref{fig:cmtx}, unveiling extreme variations in the outcomes for each class, reflecting the substantial discrepancy in the metric across different classes.
-For example, when a pixel is predicted to be \emph{fence}, its true labels—rider, motorcycle, and bicycle—are 6, 16, and 10, respectively, contrasting sharply with other classes that are in the tens of thousands.
+\paragraph{Confusion matrix.} The confusion matrix of ACDC-fog is displayed in Figure~\ref{fig:cmtx} (cf. Appendix), unveiling extreme variations in the outcomes for each class, reflecting the substantial discrepancy in the metric across different classes.
+For example, when a pixel is predicted to be \emph{fence}, the possibilities of its true labels—rider, motorcycle, and bicycle—are all less than $10^{-6}$, contrasting sharply with other classes that are in the tens of thousands.
 We suggest this stark difference elucidates the extreme variation and irregularity in the model's predictive accuracy for different classes.